trustlines-protocol/relay/docs/RelayServer.md

 ```

 The rest of this tutorial assumes that the user running the relay and
-py-eth-index related commands has a working postgresql environment configured.
+py-eth-index related commands has a working postgresql environment
-All programs consider the PG environment variables and will read ~/.pgpass for
+configured.
+All programs consider the `PG*` environment variables
+(like `PGHOST`, `PGUSER`, ...) and will read `~/.pgpass` for
 information about passwords.
-The [py-eth-index section](#py-eth-index) describes
+The [py-eth-index section](#py-eth-index)
-how to create the trustlines specific tables.
+describes how to create the trustlines specific tables.

 ### Py-eth-index
 The [py-eth-index repository](https://github.com/trustlines-protocol/py-eth-index)